langchain-ai/langchain/README.md

 Off-the-shelf chains make it easy to get started.
 Components make it easy to customize existing chains and build new ones.

-The broader ecosystem consists of:
+The broader LangChain ecosystem consists of:

 - **[LangSmith](https://python.langchain.com/docs/langsmith)**: A developer platform that lets you debug, test, evaluate, and monitor chains built on any LLM framework and seamlessly integrates with LangChain.
 - **[LangGraph](https://python.langchain.com/docs/langgraph)**: A library for building robust and stateful multi-actor applications with LLMs by modeling steps as edges and nodes in a graph.